Timeline of women's sports: 1920s

 1921 – The 1921 Women's Olympiad, held in Monaco, was the first international women's sports event.

 1921 – Following the Football Association ban on women's teams on 5 December, the English Ladies' Football Association was formed.
 A total of 24 teams entered the first competition in the spring of 1922.

 1922 – Field hockey had grown enough in the United States that a national governing body, the U.S. Field Hockey Association, was established.

-1922 – 1922 Women's World Games, held in Paris, included the first regular track and field competitions for women.
+1922 – The 1922 Women's World Games, held in Paris, included the first regular track and field competitions for women.

-1922 – 1922 Women's Olympiad, held in Monaco.
+1922 – The 1922 Women's Olympiad was held in Monaco.

 1922 – Margaret Molesworth, of Australia, won the first Ladies Singles at the Australian Open.
 Esna Boyd Robertson and Marjorie Mountain, both of Australia, won the first women's doubles.

+1922 - Lizzie Murphy in 1922 become the first female baseball player to play against major league players, in a game that was a charity exhibition pitting all-star players from the New England and American Leagues against the Boston Red Sox.

-1923 – 1923 Women's Olympiad, held in Monaco.
+1923 – The 1923 Women's Olympiad was held in Monaco.

-1923 – First British track and field Championships Championships, followed shortly thereafter by the first American track and field Championships.
+1923 – The First British track and field Championships Championships were held, followed shortly thereafter by the first American track and field Championships.

-1924 – 1924 Women's Olympiad, held at Stamford Bridge, London.
+1924 – The 1924 Women's Olympiad was held at Stamford Bridge, London.

 1926 – The Amateur Athletic Union sponsored the first-ever American national women's basketball championship.

 1926 – Gertrude Ederle swam the English Channel.
 The first woman to do so, she completed the swim in fourteen hours, thirty-one minutes, setting a new record.